dzhuyx/mixture_survival/data_analysis/README.md

-# mixture_survival
+# Data analyses
-R codes related to and instructions to reproduce results in manuscript titled "A Mixture Survival Model and Harm Measures for Studying Misdiagnosis-Related Harm with Electronic Health Records"
+R codes used for data analyses.
+All numbers and figures presented in the data analyses can be reproduced using codes in this folder.